shamaanikala/shamaanikala.github.io/cmdline_course.md

 <!-- Koodiesimerkki -->

-#### Example 1.1: Creating a frequency list of words in a text file
+#### Example 1.1: Creating a frequency list of words in a text file {#example-1.1}

+The list is outputted to the standard output stream.
+It can be written in a text file with `>` operator if needed.

 Suppose there is a text file `file.txt` in the working directory: